 For the bbq sauce:

-- 1/2 cup soy sauce (NOTE: if going with thin crust reduce soy sauce to 1/3 cup)
+- 1/2 cup soy sauce NOTE: if making thin crust, reduce soy sauce to 1/3 cup

 - 2-3 cloves garlic, grated or minced